 Germany is one of the most effective and systematic countries to fight against money laundering and terrorist financing.
-Financial crimes such as money laundering, terrorist financing, corruption and bribery harm the administrative and economic systems of countries.
+Financial crimes such as money laundering, terrorist financing, corruption, and bribery harm countries' administrative and economic systems.
 Germany is among the countries with the strongest economy in the world.
 It aims to protect its strong economy from financial crime threats.
 Germany has identified the risks of financial crime and taken precautions since the past.
 Germany aims to prevent financial crimes with AML laws and AML regulators.

 In 2002, the German government enacted a series of laws on money laundering and terrorist financing.
 This law enabled Germany to comply with the first and second European Union money laundering directives.
 In 2002, the Financial Intelligence Unit (FIU) was established in Germany.
 The task of FIU is to audit financial markets.
 FIU reviews and finalizes suspicious activity reports from companies.
 FIU analyzes financial crime cases and informs financial institutions.
 In 2008, financial institutions' obligations increased with the Money Laundering Act and the German Banking Act.

 Federal Financial Supervisory Authority (BaFin) is the financial regulator and supervisor of the Federal Republic of Germany.
 BaFin was established in 2002 with the merger of 3 regulatory agencies in Germany.
 BaFin's main task is to ensure the integrity and stability of the German financial system.
 BaFin is the most authoritative regulator in Germany in the areas of AML and CFT.
 BaFin regulates and supervises financial institutions to prevent abuse of the financial system.
 BaFin expects organizations to take risk-based measures and meet AML requirements.
 Also, BaFin represents the AML work of the Federal Republic of Germany internationally.